Robert Stempel: Early career at General Motors

 After serving two years in the U.S. Army Corps of Engineers, Stempel joined GM's Oldsmobile Division as a senior detailer in the chassis design department in 1958, later serving as senior designer (1962); transmission design engineer (1964); motor engineer (1969); and assistant chief engineer (1972).
 Stempel subsequently worked on the team that developed the 1966 Toronado, the first modern American front-wheel-drive car.
 According to a GM biography, Stempel designed the Toronado's front suspension and its engine and transmission mounting system.

 Stempel joined the engineering department of the Chevrolet Division as chief engineer in 1974 and was named Chevrolet's director of engineering in 1975.
 In 1978, Stempel was appointed general manager of the Pontiac Motor Division where he worked on the Fiero – which used a plastic-body/space frame technology that became integral to GM's subsequent minivans and the Saturn lineup.
-In 1980, he was moved into the Managing Director position at Adam Opel AG, the German subsidiary of GM.
-In 1982, he returned to Detroit as General Manager of Chevrolet.
+In 1980, he was moved into the managing director position at Adam Opel AG, the German subsidiary of GM.
+In 1982, he returned to Detroit as general manager of Chevrolet.

-In January 1984, he was promoted to the dual responsibility of Vice President and Group Executive in Charge of the Buick-Oldsmobile-Cadillac group.
+In January 1984, he was promoted to the dual responsibility of vice president and group executive in charge of the Buick-Oldsmobile-Cadillac group.
 He was elected to the board of directors (February, 1986) and became CEO (August, 1990) where he served until he was voted out in 1992 – shortly after a recession when GM had closed a dozen plants, lost 74,000 jobs and lost $7 billion.

 Though he suffered a heart attack soon after leaving GM in 1992, Stempel continued to visit the North American International Auto Show and continued to maintain his interest and passion for automobiles and the automobile industry.

 Later career

 In 1993, Stempel joined Stanford Ovshinsky, founder of Energy Conversion Devices (ECD) as an adviser.
 Stempel was named chairman in 1995.

 Shortly after Stempel became chairman, ECD partnered engineered and provided the nickel-metal hydride batteries powered the EV-1.
 In 1999, ECD partnered with Intel in a joint-venture called Ovonyx which developed nonsilicon-based memory for electronic devices for Intel, Samsung Electronics and BAE Systems.
 Subsequently, ECD formed joint ventures with Texaco Energy Systems Inc., GE Plastics and Belgium-based N.V.
 Bekaert S.A.
-The promising technologies were unfortunately met with losses.
+The promising technologies were met with losses.
 Before retiring in 2007, Stempel was chairman of Energy Conversion for almost 12 years.

 Ovshinsky called Stempel "a visionary who saw the need for the U.S. to be independent of foreign oil."
 Before retiring in 2007, Stempel was chairman of Energy Conversion for almost 12 years.

 At the time of his death, Stempel served on the board of directors of Envia Systems, a Newark, California-based company that provided GM's battery engineering team with access to advanced lithium-ion cathode technology delivering higher cell energy density and lower cost.
 In March 2010, he joined the board of directors of Genesis Fluid Solutions Holdings, a water purification company in Colorado Springs, Colorado.